gheenie/devops-nc-filesystem/nc-filesystem-backup/code/de-shell-scripts/README.md

 ### **Task 1** - _Delete empty files_

 First things first you may or may not have noticed that there are a number of empty files.
+Who know's why they exist, one theory is that people accidentally create files that they don't need.
+Or maybe it's a poltergeist, who knows!

-Your task is to create a script that finds these empty files and deletes them.
+Your task is to create a script that finds these empty files and removes them.

 There are a number of ways you could check if a file is empty.
 A good option could be using the [wc](https://manned.org/wc.1) command.

 > ❗ Keep in mind that the `rm` command will **permanently remove files/directories** (not just move them to the bin) so should be used with care.
-We can recommend [this](https://github.com/sindresorhus/trash-cli) tool which makes removing files safer and reversible.
+Personally I like to use [this](https://github.com/sindresorhus/trash-cli) tool which makes removing files safer and reversible.
 You can read more about how not to "`rm` yourself" [here](https://github.com/sindresorhus/guides/blob/main/how-not-to-rm-yourself.md#safeguard-rm)

 </br>